The Indiana CTSI provides funding for its special Pre-doctoral Training Award in Translational Research.

 - Research that is translational in nature and takes advantage of the synergism that comes from working at this basic/clinical interface.

-Trainees will be required to participate in a translational science course, attend a National CTSA meeting, and present their work at several Indiana CTSI pre-doctoral gatherings during the academic year.
+*Note that trainees are required to attend the national CTSA meeting in Washington, D.C., and to present their work at several Indiana CTSI pre-doctoral gatherings during the academic year.